sadhanasharma26/basic-gans-on-CIFAR-10-image-dataset/README.md

 By training on the CIFAR-10 dataset, the GAN learns to generate images resembling the objects in the dataset, showcasing the power of GANs in creating synthetic data.
 This code demonstrates the training process of a GAN on the CIFAR-10 dataset, showcasing the interplay between the Generator and Discriminator in generating realistic images.

+## About the Dataset
+The CIFAR-10 Image Dataset is a widely used benchmark dataset in the field of computer vision.
+It consists of 60,000 32x32 color images across 10 classes, with each class containing 6,000 images.
+The dataset is split into 50,000 training images and 10,000 test images, making it suitable for training and evaluating image classification models.

+### Key details about the CIFAR-10 dataset include:
+* Dataset Size: The CIFAR-10 dataset has a download size of 162.17 MiB and a dataset size of 132.40 MiB.
+* Features: Each image in the dataset is structured as a FeaturesDict containing an ID, the image itself (32x32x3), and a label indicating the class (int64).
+* Supervised Keys: The dataset is supervised, with keys 'image' and 'label' used for supervised learning tasks.
+* Classes: The dataset includes 10 classes: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck.

 ## Reference for code & tutorial:

 ```diff